raj-dey/raj-dey/README.md

 ## 💫 About Me

 Hello and welcome!
-I'm **Raj Dey**, a Computer Science & Engineering undergraduate at **Assam Down Town University (ADTU)**.
+I'm **Raj Dey**, a Computer Science & Engineering undergraduate at **Assam Down Town University (AdtU)**.
 I am passionate about designing and building high-performance web applications, modern AI architectures, and intelligent cloud systems.

 I specialize in identifying operational and architectural bottlenecks—from university cafeteria congestion to enterprise document synthesis—and engineering scalable, production-ready digital solutions.